The Marianna Brown Dietrich College of Humanities and Social Sciences

 Academic Warning

-A student is placed on academic probation when performance fails to meet the minimum standard.
-The term of academic probation is one semester, and signifies to the student the college's insistence that academic performance return to at least the minimum acceptable level, and concern that a student has failed to do so.
-A student is removed from academic probation and returned to good academic standing when both the semester and cumulative quality point averages meet at least the stated minimum, and when adequate progress toward completing degree requirements is being made.
-A student who has had one semester on probation and is not yet meeting minimum requirements but is making significant progress in this regard may be continued on academic probation.
+A student is removed from academic warning and returned to good academic standing when both the semester and cumulative quality point averages meet at least the stated minimum, and when adequate progress toward completing degree requirements is being made.
+A student who has had one semester on warning and is not yet meeting minimum requirements but is making significant progress may be continued on academic warning.

 Academic Suspension

-Midway through the semester before a suspended student is eligible to return to the university, the student will be contacted via email by the Associate Dean for Academic Success or designee with detailed instructions about the process for requesting approval to return and re-enroll.
+Midway through the semester before a suspended student is eligible to return to the university, the student will be contacted via email by the Associate Dean for Student Success or designee with detailed instructions about the process for requesting approval to return and re-enrollment.

 Academic Drop